 I’ve been so excited, sitting on this news and this image.
 That’s Matt Ryan Tobin’s cover for Clown in a Cornfield 2: Frendo Lives.
 You can see a bigger version and read the exclusive synopsis over on Bloody Disgusting.
-Huge thanks to John Squires for agreeing to premiering these exclusives.
+Huge thanks to John Squires for premiering these exclusives.

 Why should you pre-order Clown in a Cornfield 2?
 A book that doesn’t release until August 23rd, 2022?
 Good question!
 Firstly, because it helps me out: pre-orders tell a publisher (and retailers) there is demand for a book.
 Which in turn leads to more analytic visibility, bigger orders, and more eyes on the book at every level (in brick-and-mortar stores and online).
 Secondly, because you’ll probably save money: amazon (and most other retailers, I think), charge you the lowest price offered between when you pre-order and when the book ships.
 I virtually guarantee between now and release day, the big-A will drop the price a few bucks and you’ll pay less than MSRP.
 Thirdly: the supply chain issue is a very real thing.
 And probably still will be in the month’s leading up to Clown 2’s release.
 So indicating to HarperTeen that you want a copy lets them know to print enough.